ShilpaJagadeeshappa/Psd-slicing/README.md

 ### Note: To play with different designs or to make interactive websites for different screens rendering on various devices we need to pitch into responsive coding.

-## Lets jump into the code to convert psd to slices
+## Lets jump into the code to convert psd to slices automatically

 ### Run pip install psd-tools